svanimisetti/CarND-Kidnapped-Vehicle-Project/README.md

 2. **Performance**: For choice of 100 particles, the simulator completed in 30 seconds.
 However, there is a steep increase in run-time above 200 particles.

 ### 3.1.
 Submission
-The complete source code (additional files supporting `particle_filter.cpp`) is uploaded as a zip file.
-Some of the files in addition to `particle_filter.cpp` have been modified and the `Eigen` library is also included in the zip file.
-Therefore, the reviewer is requested to extract all source files to `src` directory before compiling the project.
-The setup is compatible with `cmake` and `make`.
+The source code (`particle_filter.cpp`) is uploaded as a zip file.
+The file is a drop-in replacement into the reviewer's reposity and is compatible with `cmake` and `make`.
+Please see [GitHub repository](https://github.com/svanimisetti/CarND-Kidnapped-Vehicle-Project) for the project report in README.md.